jonyamagiri/alx-higher_level_programming/0x11-python-network_1/README.md

 **Technical interview prep:**
 Write a Python script that takes 2 arguments in order to solve this challenge:
 ```
-Please list 10 commits (from the most recent to oldest) of the repository “rails” by the user “rails” You must use the GitHub API, here is the documentation https://developer.github.com/v3/repos/commits/ Print all commits by: `<sha>: <author name>` (one by line)
+Please list 10 commits (from the most recent to oldest) of the repository “rails” by the user “rails”.
+You must use the GitHub API, here is the documentation https://developer.github.com/v3/repos/commits/
+Print all commits by: `<sha>: <author name>` (one by line)
 ```
 * The first argument will be the `repository name`
 * The second argument will be the `owner name`